chimera-linux/cports/Usage.md

   current architecture (can be set with `-a`).
 This works for recursively searching for `APKINDEX.tar.gz` within the repository path (`-r` or default) and using those paths as repositories.
+* `prune-removed` Prune removed packages within all repositories for the current architecture (can be set with `-a`).
+This works for recursively searching for `APKINDEX.tar.gz` within the repository path (`-r` or default) and using those paths as repositories.
+The affected repositories are reindexed afterwards.
 * `remove-autodeps` Remove automatic dependencies possibly installed in the build root.
 * `zap` Remove the build root.